 The European market is vital for most companies selling medical products.
 These markets assess the quality of the products they buy by insisting that companies which market them have a ”CE” marking.
 This is important for all distributors, manufacturers and importers which trade on European markets.
 It is compulsory to have a CE marking on many non-food products which are listed in the CE Directive.
 This CE marking guarantees that the product complies with regulations set by the European Union (EU) and the European Economic Area or EEA.
 Read More

 When asking for a quote for a translation from a translation service company, the first thing you probably look at is the price for the translation.
 However, what you end up agreeing to pay may affect the turnaround time of your translation.
-There are also other factors as outlined below.
 Read More

 Localization goes a step further than translation when it comes to promoting a product.
 It’s a translation which considers the way the audience in the targeted country thinks, acts and talks.
 It also adapts the translation to local customs, laws, traditions and beliefs.
 There is no special code that needs to be followed but the success of localization depends on the cultural knowledge that’s portrayed in the translation.